phamcongthuy/challenge/_2019/connect/big-citizen-hub.md

   That service year led him down a path of over a decade of leadership and civic activism.
 In 2013, as he was reflecting on his work and career, he asked himself, “What if I had a service year when I was 11?
 How different would my life be?”
-To answer that question, he built Big Citizen HUB, a little league for civic action.
-Now after an incredible four years of operation, Big Citizen HUB is being given the opportunity to add AmeriCorps members to our service model, creating an additional pathway for our youth to make deep change within their communities.
+To answer that question, he built Changeist, a little league for civic action.
+Now after an incredible four years of operation, the organization is being given the opportunity to add AmeriCorps members to our service model, creating an additional pathway for our youth to make deep change within their communities.
 project_areas:
   - >-